JoaoBaptMG/gba-modern/README.md

 Building
 ========
 This project consists in a toolkit written in C++17 to generate assembly files for the resources (tilesets, maps and sprites as of writing), and it also includes the source files of the game, written in C++17.
 The included *Makefile* makes sure all the files are properly built.
-It requires that devkitARM is installed and a "traditional" `g++` which supports C++17.
-Once all of those are done, you can properly `make` the project, and the ROM will be available with the name _gba-modern.gba_.
+It requires that devkitARM is installed and a "traditional" `g++` which supports C++17. **It also requires the `freetype` library!** Once all of those are done, you can properly `make` the project, and the ROM will be available with the name _gba-modern.gba_.

 Editing the map files
 ---------------------